 Per an August 2013 agreement, all of the Series F-2 were repurchased by Ally from OFS for \$5.2 billion in November 2013 along with an additional \$725 million for the elimination of certain rights under the original agreement.
 This transaction resulted in proceeds in excess of cost of \$300 million.
 The August 2013 agreement also included terms for Ally to issue a November 2013 private offering of new common stock at a price of \$6,000 per share.
 Following the private offering, OFS's ownership was reduced to 63.4 percent of Ally's outstanding common stock.
 A stock split of 310/1 was also announced by Ally following the private offering.

-The OFS received \$141 million and \$534 million in dividends, respectively, from the Ally investment in fiscal years 2014 and 2013.
+The OFS received no dividends in fiscal year 2015 from the Ally investment.
+The OFS received \$141 million from the Ally investment in fiscal year 2014.